-Epilators are more of a woman’s thing but in the recent years men have become considerably more interested in the methods that can make their skin smooth, free of any unwanted hairs.
+Epilators are more of a woman’s thing but in recent years men have become considerably more interested in the methods that can make their skin smooth, free of any unwanted hairs.

 It’s easily understandable why.
 If you’re already shaving your face, you can move downwards with the blade, too.

 You’re used to it.
 It’s painless.
 It’s fast.
-It’s not complicated.
 It’s really easy.

 But what about an epilator for men?